MicrosoftDocs/playfab-docs/playfab-docs/sdks/actionscript/quickstart.md

     - We only made trivial changes from the default setting.

   - GettingStarted.as
-    - This file contains the only code relevant to the PlayFab SDK
+    - This file contains the only code relevant to the PlayFab SDK.
     - textField:
       - These lines are just controlling the GUI output, displaying the results of the API call.